Cholesterol 24-hydroxylase: Clinical significance

 Variable expression of cholesterol-24 hydroxylase has been linked to the onset of Alzheimer's disease (AD) in humans.
 Studies have shown that in AD patients, there is significant decreased expression of cholesterol-24 hydroxylase in neurons.
 As a result, there is a marked increase of cholesterol in the brain tissue, consistent with the trend observed in AD patients.
-Neuron degradation in AD has often been attributed to the imbalance in cholesterol homeostasis, and many scientist hypothesize that the lowered expression of cholesterol-24 hydroxylase may be the main cause of this imbalance.
+Neuron degradation in AD has often been attributed to the imbalance in cholesterol homeostasis, and many scientists hypothesize that the lowered expression of cholesterol-24 hydroxylase may be the main cause of this imbalance.

 On the other hand, while there is decreased expression in the neurons, there is a contrasting increase of expression in the AD patients' astrocytes, where there is a consequent build-up of the product, 24S-hydroxycholesterol.
 Recent studies have shown that the increased levels of 24S-hydroxycholesterol in astrocytes may lead to a loss of glial glutamate transporters (EAAT2) and the consequent loss of the glutamate uptake function in the brain, another common symptom observed in AD patients.

 Still, the link between expression levels of cholesterol-24 hydroxylase and Alzheimer's Disease remain disputable.
 While some studies have shown that polymorphisms in the encoding gene for cholesterol-24 hydroxylase have an established positive correlation with AD onset, other publications did not find such an association.

 Increased expression of cholesterol-24 hydroxylase has also been observed in patients of traumatic brain injury, leading to decreased levels of cholesterol in the plasma membrane.
 This is hypothesized to be the brain’s typical response to injury.